 12. Add ½ cup water.

-13. Pressure cook on medium flame for 8 to 9 minutes or 4 to 5 whistles.
-Since I have used moong dal I have pressure cooked for more time.
-If using any of the flours instead of moong dal (mentioned in step 9), then you can pressure cook for about 5 to 6 minutes.
+13. Pressure cook on medium heat for 8 to 9 minutes or 4 to 5 whistles.
+Since I have used moong dal, I have pressure cooked for more time.

 17. Heat 2 tablespoons mustard oil in a pan or kadai.
 You can also use ghee instead of mustard oil.

 18. Add ½ teaspoon cumin seeds.
+Keep the heat to a low.

 19. Let the cumin seeds crackle.